robinmattern/FRDocs_dev01-robin/Setup/fr0103_Clone-FR-Apps.md

 4. Using VSCode Connect your local FRApps to your personal github FRApps

-- Right click on the server folder

-- Click Open in Integrated Terminal, then
+- Right click on FRApps and click Open in Integrated Terminal, then

 ![FRApps-Clone-03](images/fr0103-FRApps-Clone-03-03.png "FRApps-Clone-03")